Religion in the United States Virgin Islands: Judaism

-Jews began settling the Danish Virgin Islands in 1655, and by 1796 the first synagogue was inaugurated.
-In its heyday in the mid-19th century, the Jewish community made up half of the white population.
-One of the earliest colonial governors, Gabriel Milan, was a Sephardic Jew.
+Jews began settling in the Danish Virgin Islands in 1655, and by 1796 the first synagogue was inaugurated.
+In its heyday in the mid-19th century, the Jewish community comprised half of the white population.
+One of the earliest colonial governors, Gabriel Milan, was a Sephardic Jew, as was the Impressionist artist Camille Pissarro who was born in St Thomas.

 Today, there are still Jews living in the Islands.
 The St. Thomas Synagogue built in 1833, is the second-oldest existing synagogue and longest in continuous use now under the American flag.
 The synagogue is associated with the Reform Judaism movement.
 There is also a synagogue Temple B'nai Or at Hermon Hill on St. Croix close to Christiansted.